atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 The eviction request is considered complete if:
 - The referenced pod has reached the terminal phase (`Succeeded` or `Failed`), signaling a successful eviction.
-- The referenced pod/target no longer exists (has been deleted from etcd), signaling a successful eviction.
+- The referenced pod no longer exists (has been deleted from etcd), signaling a successful eviction.
-- The request is canceled; the length of the `.spec.requesters` is 0.
+- The request has been canceled; the length of the `.spec.requesters` is 0 and no interceptor with `.spec.interceptors[].evictionRequestCancellationPolicy` field set to `Forbid` has run yet.

 Eviction controller will then set the `Complete` condition to `True`.

-Requesters should be able to delete the EvictionRequest when the `Complete` condition is observed to be `True`.
+Requesters should be able to control when an EvictionRequest is deleted.
+They can wait until the pod terminates to delete it.
+Alternatively, they can set the owner reference to the pod so that the EvictionRequest is automatically garbage collected.

 ### EvictionRequest Cancellation Examples